FSProLovish/rocked-express-app/README.md

 4. Make sure to have proper error handling for APIs and field validations
 5. Modular well organized code.
 6. Feel free to work on a design that is flexible for future extensions

+###

+1. If you watch the video again today, you want get any stars.
+If you watch it tomorrow, you can get star.
+2. In a you watch (for a particular day) for first 2 videos - you get 20 stars each for next 3 videos - you get 5 star each for next set of videos(after 5 videos for a particular day) - no stars awarded